NordicSemiconductor/pc-nrfjprog-js/README.md

 ## Tests

-The project has integration tests that runs against a devkit/dongle.
+The project has integration tests that run against a devkit/dongle.
 Note that these tests will erase the contents on the connected devkit/dongle.
 To run the tests:

     npm test